StoneLabs/working-graves/README.md

 You can now go to the grave to collect your items.

-> :warning: **Important Note:**
->
-> Graves are dimension specific.
-If you die in the nether, you need a free grave in the nether.
-If you die in the end, you need a free grave in the end, etc...
-(I might add an option to only use overworld graves in the future)
+Graves initially attempt to be used in the dimension where the death occurred.
+If no available grave is found in the current dimension, the system will iteratively search through other server dimensions until an available grave is located.
+This behaviour can be toggled using gamerules.

 ## Server operators

 You can see various debug information using the `/graves` command.
 You can also use the `gravesRequireSoulTorch` gamerule to specify whether the soul torch is required for create a grave.
-The `gravesDoLightningFire` gamerule can be used to toggle whether the lightning can spawn fire.
+The `gravesDoLightningFire` gamerule can be used to toggle whether the lightning can spawn fire and `graveInAllDimensions` toggles wether players can be graved in other dimensions.
 Additionally, a permission level at least equal to `gravesRequiredPermissionLevel` is required to create graves (defaults to 0).

 ## Download